-For the past thirty six years I have worked as a potter,
+For the past forty years I have worked as a potter,

 producing a diverse line of functional stoneware and porcelain.

 I started with a four year apprenticeship, the traditional method for learning the potter’s art.